sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 Each sequence classified by |centrifuge| results in a single line of output.
-Output lines contain five tab-delimited fields; from left to right, they are according to the |centrifuge| website:
+Output lines contain eight tab-delimited fields; from left to right, they are according to the |centrifuge| website:

 1. The read ID from a raw sequencing read.
 2. The sequence ID of the genomic sequence, where the read is classified.
 3. The taxonomic ID of the genomic sequence in the second column.
 4. The score for the classification, which is the weighted sum of hits.
 5. The score for the next best classification.
-6. A pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
+6. A pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs.
-7. A pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
+7. A pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs.
 8. The  number of classifications for this read, indicating how many assignments were made.